eerotal/Open-Image-Pipeline/README.md

 library search path yourself.

 7. Now you're ready to use Open Image Pipeline by using the OIP Shell or by calling functions from the C language.

+You can also compile every part of Open Image Pipeline by just running `make all`.
+By passing `DEBUG=1` with the make command you can enable debug information genration and a memory address sanitizer while compiling.
+Note that you won't be able to use non-debug builds of plugins with a debug build of Open Image Pipeline and vice versa.

 The makefile has the following additional targets